Grow Your Own Carrots

 Where to Grow Carrots

 I prefer to grow most of my root vegetables in raised garden beds.
 Raised beds offer numerous benefits, including better drainage, weed control, and great soil from the very beginning.
-Because carrots need a good bit of vertical space to accommodate their taproots, your raised bed or container should be at least 12 inches deep.
+Because carrots need a good bit of vertical space to accommodate their taproots, your raised bed, container, or grow bag should be at least 12 inches deep.

 Carrot Planting Guide